 You may also benefit from contacting the GP you are registered with.

 - Cruse Bereavement Service can offer help and advice on a helpline.

 - Men’s Health Forum provides health advice to men.

 - NHS online provides health and medical advice, an online symptom checker and a directory of nearby services.

-- Patient Information Service offers self help leaflets which include questions you can ask yourself or family/friend about how they are feeling.
+- Patient Information Centre (PIC) offers self help leaflets which include questions you can ask yourself or family/friend about how they are feeling.

 Please note – The content on this website is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you are feeling unwell, make an appointment to see your GP or contact NHS111.
 In an emergency, dial 999.